-When you're tight on space, call on a pedestal sink -- or two!
+When you're tight on space, call on this smart bathroom remodel idea: add a pedestal sink—or two!
 A traditional vanity would have closed in this bath, but a pedestal sink maintains an open feeling.
-A pair of windows above adds natural light to this small space, also making it feel bigger.
+A pair of windows above adds natural light to this small bathroom, also making it feel bigger.

-Trade a standard door for a sliding pocket door to utilize floor space once reserved for the door swing.
+Small bathroom ideas are all about getting creative and rethinking the standard issue features.
+Here, a standard door was replaced a sliding pocket door to utilize floor space once reserved for the door swing.
 This small bathroom features a sliding door with a frosted-glass panel that allows natural light to filter in while still providing privacy.
 Bifold doors (doors that fold up like a screen) can also save space.

-Visually lighten built-in or stand-alone cabinetry by utilizing open shelves.
+Visually lighten built-in or stand-alone cabinetry by utilizing open shelves in a small bathroom.
 Towels, soaps, and glass canisters are perfect candidates for open shelving because they're decorative as well as functional.
 For storing personal items, cleaning supplies, and laundry, try woven baskets or decorative bins.

 Cabinet doors can visually weigh down a small bath.
 Keep things light and airy with a furniture-style vanity.
 Use baskets to hold supplies beneath an open vanity to ensure the undersink area provides plentiful storage.
 Small drawers on the front of this vanity house toiletries and cosmetics.

-A powder room is perfect for showcasing high style.
-It's a smart place to invest in luxurious products because this room is often frequented by guests, and its small footprint will keep your budget in order.
+If you’re wondering how to make a small bathroom look elegant, invest in a few luxe finishes.
+A powder room is a smart place to showcase luxurious products because this room is often frequented by guests, and its small footprint will keep your budget in order.
 Here, a wall of tile creates a dramatic backdrop for a glamorous retreat.
-A standout vanity echoes the rich tone, and a shapely toilet continues the geometric theme.
+A standout vanity echoes the rich tone, and a shapely toilet continues the geometric motif.

-With a touch of sparkle, a diminutive powder room can morph into a stunning jewel.
-In this small bath, glass tiles create a shimmering backdrop for a floating vanity.
+With a touch of sparkle, a diminutive powder room can morph into a stunning gem in this small bath, glass tiles create a shimmering backdrop for a floating vanity.
 Create a similar effect for less cash by covering a single wall with vibrant waterproof wallpaper.

 For a sleek, clean look, keep storage flush with walls whenever possible.
 Narrow shelving units also help you edit what you keep in your bathroom.
 With just enough storage, you'll have space to stash the essentials with no room left over for clutter.